isabella232/primetime.en/help/programming/tvsdk-3.3-for-ios/c-psdk-ios-3.3-content-playback-options/t-psdk-ios-3.3-create-a-video-player/c-psdk-ios-3.3-configure-ui/t-psdk-ios-3.3-display-seek-scrub-bar.md

 uuid: 3a13f4a5-538d-4e7e-ac24-043927f3f2ee
 ---

-# Display a seek scrub bar with the current playback time position{#display-a-seek-scrub-bar-with-the-current-playback-time-position}
+# Display a seek scrub bar with the current playback time position {#display-a-seek-scrub-bar-with-the-current-playback-time-position}

 You can display the current and remaining time of the content that is being played.